IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

-For example, if Alice has both a cellular network provider and a broadband provider in her home, her PvD-aware devices and applications would be aware of both available uplinks via her local Wi-Fi.
+For example, if Alice has both a cellular network provider and a broadband provider in her home, her PvD-aware devices and applications would be aware of both available uplinks.
 These applications could fail-over between these networks, or run connections over both (potentially using multi-path transports).
 Applications could also select specific uplinks based on the properties of the network; for example,